Path decompositions of oriented graphs: Conclusion

 \no Of course Conjecture~\ref{conjecture:Regular} remains wide open.
 We have verified the conjecture in a sparse setting by imposing girth conditions on our graph.
 Another direction for the sparse setting is to consider small values of the degree.
 Recall that Conjecture~\ref{conjecture:Regular} is known to be true for $d=3$~\cite{CUBIC} using an inductive argument.
 However, the method does not seem to extend well to the case $d=5$, as the complexity of the structural analysis increases dramatically.
 A better understanding of the case $d=5$ could provide more insights about the sparse setting. \\

 \no Conjecture~\ref{conjecture:Regular} is also wide open in the dense setting with the only solved case being that of the complete graph (as far as we are aware), and this required considerable effort relying heavily on the robust expansion method.
-It would be interesting to determine whether $K_{2n+1,2n+1}$ is strongly consistent; the methods or robust expansion are not directly applicable in this setting.
+It would be interesting to determine whether $K_{2n+1,2n+1}$ is strongly consistent.